 When the “fight or flight” instinct is triggered and there’s nowhere for the dog to run or hide, aggression is inevitable.
 Plus, dogs are natural predators.
 It’s very easy for them to go straight to “fight” instead of “flight”, depending on how they’ve been brought up.

-4 Dogs are smart, but their perception is not the same as ours
+Dogs are smart, but their perception is not the same as ours.

-Some of of the best advice that veterinarians give is to learn to think like your pet, because he won’t learn to think like you.
+It doesn’t matter if the danger the dog senses is real or not – they often can’t make out the difference.
+Some of the best advice that veterinarians give is to learn to think like your pet, because he won’t learn to think like you.
 What might seem trivial to you, might feel like the Apocalypse to your dog.

 Dogs don’t bark at the mailman because they are mean and want to scare him as a prank.
 They bark, jump and display aggression because they don’t always fully comprehend the situation.

-5 Their time with us has changed them
+Their time with us has changed what canines used to be and what they are now.

 Dogs – as a species, through time – have learned to recognize certain behaviors as dangerous.
 Even if a dog has never seen a knife in his life, if he sees someone approaching him slowly with a knife in hand, it could evoke a very strong reaction of fear.